Letting Go of People-Pleasing: The Journey Back to Your True Self

 You are here for a reason.

 We are all like sheep, following some god—whether the true one or a counterfeit.
-I majored in people-pleasing, trying to earn my mother’s approval.
-I didn’t find out she was a narcissist until about six years ago.
-So no matter how hard I tried, I could never win her approval.
-I spent years exhausting myself, chasing after a kind word that would never come.
+When I was young, I majored in people-pleasing, trying to earn my mother’s approval.
+It wasn't until much later that I found out she was a narcissist.
+No matter how hard I tried, I could never win her approval.
+I spent years chasing after a kind word that would never come.
 In truth, she had become my counterfeit god.

 I encourage you not to make the same mistake I did.
-There are now effective techniques for letting go of trauma and imprinted limiting beliefs that weren't available when I was young.
-That’s why I do this work today—using a blend of epigenetic techniques, coaching, and therapies—to help others finally get free from people-pleasing and live more authentically.
+There are now effective techniques for letting go of trauma and imprinted limiting beliefs that weren't available when I was younger.
+That’s why I do this work today—using a blend of epigenetic techniques, coaching, and therapies—to help others be free of people-pleasing and live a more authentic life.

-Do you follow any counterfeit gods?
-They could be money, power, sex, social media likes, youth, the latest trend, expert, or guru, or, like me, parents (we honor our parents, but they are not God).
+They could be money, power, fame, sex, social media likes, youth, vanity, the latest trend, expert, or guru, or, like me, parents (we honor our parents, but they are not God).

 Pablo Casals said that every child should know, "You are a miracle and not since the beginning of time until the end of the world, will there ever be another one like you."
-You may not be a child now, but you are no less a miracle.
+You may not be a child now, but you are no less of a miracle, and that child is still very much within you.

 You are uniquely and wonderfully made.
 There is no one else like you.
 You are here for a reason.
-Call it a divine purpose, and it is your job to find what your unique talents are for in the greater scheme of life.
+Call it a divine purpose, and it is your job to find what your unique talents are for.

 Inner Healing

-You may need inner healing because you learned to people-please as a child—that is how you survived.
-Those beliefs and habits you learned can get imprinted and stuck in repeated patterns.
-If that is still happening now, and you have to skirt around other people's feelings and emotions because it is unsafe for you to be your whole self, I urge you to get help.
+If you have tried and tried to change this habit with little results, you may need inner healing.
+You probably learned it as a child, and that was the only way you survived.
+The beliefs and habits you learned as a young person get imprinted in your subconscious, in your cells, and become ingrained, causing you to repeat those childhood patterns.
+If that is still happening now, and you have to skirt around other people's feelings and emotions because it is unsafe for you to be your whole self, I encourage you to get help.

 You can change.